FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 echo server using the echo port set in FreeRTOSConfig.h, then wait to receive the echo reply within the same RTOS task.

-For IPv6 validations an IPv6 address of the echo server must be configured by updating the `configECHO_SERVER_ADDR_STRING` and `configECHO_SERVER_PORT` must be set in FreeRTOSConfig.h.
+The IP address of the echo server must be configured by updating the `configECHO_SERVER_ADDR_STRING` as IPv4 or IPv6 address and server port number must be updated as `configECHO_SERVER_PORT` in FreeRTOSConfig.h.
 The echo server must be enabled and not blocked by a firewall.

 ### The TCP server example:

-This example can be enabled by setting the `mainCREATE_SIMPLE_TCP_ECHO_SERVER` macro to 1 at the top of the project's main.c source file.
+This example can be enabled by setting the `mainCREATE_TCP_ECHO_SERVER_TASK` macro to 1 at the top of the project's main.c source file.

-The example creates two RTOS tasks that send TCP echo requests to an external echo server using the echo port set in FreeRTOSConfig.h, then wait to receive the echo reply within the same RTOS task.

-The IP address of the echo server must be configured by updating the `configECHO_SERVER_ADDR_STRING` and `configECHO_SERVER_PORT` must be set in FreeRTOSConfig.h, and the echo server must be enabled and not blocked by a firewall.
+This example creates an echo server that listens for echo requests on the standard echo protocol port number 7.
+It then echos back any data received on that connection.

 ### The UDP Echo Client example